albertoraaz/spring-boot-microservices/README.md

 ## 🛡️ Resilience & Fault Tolerance

-In a senior-level architecture, the system is designed to fail gracefully.
+The system is designed to fail gracefully.
 This ecosystem implements:

 * **Load Balancing**: Integrated with **Spring Cloud LoadBalancer** for intelligent traffic distribution across service instances.
 * **Circuit Breaker Pattern**: Powered by **Resilience4j**, preventing cascading failures when a downstream service becomes unresponsive.